multiformats/js-multistream-select/README.md

 ### `new MSS.Dialer(duplex)`

-Construct a new multistream select "dialer" instance which can be used to negotiate a protocol to use or list all available protocols the remote supports (or both).
+Create a new multistream select "dialer" instance which can be used to negotiate a protocol to use, list all available protocols the remote supports, or do both.

 #### Parameters